 SolidariTee is entirely student-led and we have no paid staff.
 This means everyone fits SolidariTee work around their full-time lives as students, friends, society members, relatives, and so on.
-The refugee crisis can be overwhelming at times, even for those who are lucky enough not to directly experience it.
-This means burnout and activism fatigue are particularly likely - while it’s important for awareness to be raised about the conditions refugees face, it’s also important for our volunteers to take time to care for themselves.
+The 'refugee crisis' can be overwhelming, even for those who are lucky enough not to directly experience it.
+This means preventing burnout and activism fatigue needs to be taken seriously - while it’s important for awareness to be raised about the conditions refugees face, it’s also important for our volunteers to take time to care for themselves.

-To help mitigate these risks, we have a dedicated welfare team who are available to talk any issues through, address problems volunteers may have with the internal structure of SolidariTee, or just have a chat.
-We also have dedicated officers to represent minorities within our organisation, including womxn’s officer, diversity officer, LGBTQ+ officer, mental health and disabilities officer.
+We have a dedicated welfare team who are available to talk any issues through, address problems volunteers may have with the internal structure of SolidariTee, or just have a chat.
+We also have dedicated officers to represent frequently maginalised groups within our organisation, including a women and non-binary officer, diversity officer, LGBTQ+ officer, mental health and disabilities officer.
 These positions are designed both to provide support to volunteers who identify with the relevant group, and ensure that SolidariTee is as inclusive and welcoming a space as possible.
 Additionally, we run a range of workshops throughout the year which cover mental health strategies, professional skill-building sessions, and team activities which provide opportunities to connect with like-minded students across the globe.

 Our Policy on Images of Refugees

 SolidariTee generally avoids using refugees’ faces on our website, social media, or any other content.
 This is a choice which we felt was right for us, for a few main reasons, though we recognise that there is no one 'right way' to operate in this sector:

 We believe there are moral issues with using refugees’ photos for a campaign when the individual being shown may not directly benefit from the funds raised as a result, and may not have given free and informed consent for the photo to be used.
 This is especially true given the imbalance of power dynamics which are all too commonly observed in settings where those without lived experience of seeking asylum are providing aid to refugees and asylum seekers.

-We also want to show that supporting refugees, fundraising, and charity more generally can take place without the exploitation of affected individuals.
-We believe this policy is crucial in enabling us to uphold our values of fighting for change in the refugee crisis due to the fact that we recognise that the current situation is unjust and unacceptable, rather than as a response to potentially traumatic images of human suffering - we believe images of tragedy and pain are not necessary for people to take action about causes they believe in.
+We want to show that supporting refugees, fundraising, and charity more generally can take place without the exploitation of affected individuals.
+We believe this policy is crucial in enabling us, and our supporters, to uphold our values of fighting for change in the 'refugee crisis' because we recognise that the current situation is unjust and unacceptable, rather than as a response to potentially traumatic images of human suffering.
+We believe images of tragedy and pain are not necessary for people to take action about causes they believe in.